Marked points on translation surfaces

 \begin{thm} If $x_1$ and $x_2$ are finitely blocked on $(X,\omega)$, then either they are both $\cM$-periodic points or zeros, where $\cM$ is the orbit closure of $(X,\omega)$, or $\piQ (x_1)=\piQ (x_2)$. \end{thm}

 To prove this theorem, which is the main result of this subsection, we first require two lemmas.
 Given two points $x_1$ and $x_2$ that are finitely blocked by a collection of points $B$, let $\M_{x_1,x_2,B}$ be the $\GL_2(\R)$ orbit closure of $(X, \omega; p, q; B)$ in $\cH^{*n+2}$ where $n$ is the size of $B$.
-We would like to permit the points $x_1$ and $x_2$ to coincide and to be zeros.
-We will use the same notation, but if this happens the orbit closure will be taken in $\cH^{*n+1}$ after forgetting one of the redundant points are deleting a zero (if there are two zeros then delete both and take an orbit closure in $\cH^{*n}$).
-Finally, in order to refer to specific zeros, we will work on a finite cover of $\M$ where the zeros are labelled.
+We permit the points $x_1$ and $x_2$ to coincide and to be zeros, in which case we use the same notation, but take the orbit closure in $\cH^{*n+1}$ or $\cH^{*n}$.
+Finally, in order to refer to specific zeros, we will work on a finite cover of $\M$ where the zeros are labeled.
 We will suppress these details in the sequel.

 \begin{lemma} If $(X', \omega'; x_1', x_2'; B')$ belongs to $\M_{x_1,x_2,B}$ then $x_1'$ and $x_2'$ are blocked by $B'$. \end{lemma}